 “True” Social Enterprises?

-For example, Kevin Lynch, past president and CEO of Social Enterprise Alliance, is worried that “the idea of social enterprise is now more associated with benefit corporations and B Corps than with the selfless, unsexy nonprofit social enterprise model in which impact is part of the DNA.”
+For example, Kevin Lynch, past president and of Social Enterprise Alliance, is worried that “the idea of social enterprise is now more associated with benefit corporations and B Corps than with the selfless, unsexy nonprofit social enterprise model in which impact is part of the DNA.”
 He added his concern that “the work of true social enterprises, that put real impact first, will be overshadowed and ignored.”
 (Emphasis added.)

 Similarly, leaders and participants in the fast-growing B Corp movement generally assume that all nonprofits are completely dependent on grants and contributions, and are therefore ill-equipped to function in the marketplace.